-Score explanation: AMS has long standing aluminum, paper, plastic, and glass recycling programs.
+Score explanation: The medical school building has long standing aluminum, paper, plastic, and glass recycling programs.
 The medical school began implementing its composting program in 2019, which currently consists of composting bins in each of the three student lounges.
-During the fiscal year 2023, Brown had 798.5 tons of material picked up for composting.

 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-3 Yes, the medical school has a dequate s ustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
-2 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
-The medical school is engaged in efforts to increase food and beverage sustainability.
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points)

 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points)

-The medical school is not engaged in efforts to increase food and beverage sustainability.
+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point)

-0 There are no sustainability guidelines for food and beverages.
+There are no sustainability guidelines for food and beverages.
+(0 points)

-Score explanation: There is one third party food vendor located within the medical school building.
+Score explanation: There has been no significant change to this since the last PHRC.
+There is one third party food vendor located within the medical school building.
 It is not required by the university to adhere to any food sustainability standards.
 The medical school utilizes Brown Dining's catering service for school sponsored events but does not participate in catering's "Green Event" option, which includes sustainably sourced food and reusable dining ware.
 Food is usually served in paper containers with plastic utensils, and food waste is composted.
-While Brown's Dining Services has food sourcing and sustainability goals, AMS is not actively engaged in these efforts.
+While Brown's Dining Services has food sourcing and sustainability goals, the medical school is not actively engaged in these efforts.
 Leftover food from events is frequently placed in student lounges to avoid food waste.

 5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
+Does the institution apply sustainability criteria when making decisions about supply procurement?

-3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points)

-- 2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - 1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point)

+There are no sustainability guidelines for supply procurement.
+(0 points)

 Score explanation: Brown University provides its departments with broad sustainability guidelines to steer their sourcing decisions.
 The university has banned the purchase of any furniture containing flame retardants, and GreenSeal and Eco certified cleaning products are used exclusively in all university buildings.
-AMS does not have any specific sustainability criteria for the sourcing of its other materials.
+The medical school does not have any specific sustainability criteria for the sourcing of its other materials.

 5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?
-2 Every event hosted at the medical school must abide by sustainability criteria.
-1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
-0 There are no sustainability guidelines for medical school events.
-Score even even e explanation: Neither Brown University nor AMS have sustainability requirements or criteria for ts hosted at the medical school.
-However, medical school staff do undertake measures to make ts as paper-free as possible.
+Are there sustainability requirements or guidelines for events hosted at the institution?

+Every event hosted at the institution must abide by sustainability criteria.
+(2 points)

+The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point)

+There are no sustainability guidelines for institution events.
+(0 points)

+Score explanation: There are no sustainability requirements or criteria for events hosted at the medical school.
+However, medical school staff do undertake measures to make events as paper-free as possible.

 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

+There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

+There are no efforts at the institution to make lab spaces more sustainable.
+(0 points)